 - 4.Features: Here the choice of what features are enabled can be chosen.
 For DIY Basic users the only options will be enabling the Pro and Quick Trade.
-The other features are enabled on Cloud Packages and the DIY Boost Plan.
+Other features are enabled on Cloud Packages and the On-Premise Boost Plan.

 - 5.Email: The final step is to set up your email service, if you don't have this ready to go don't worry, this can be sorted once we are in the exchange, so feel free to hit skip.
 Of course, if you are ready and know your settings feel free to set this up right away.